 Welcome to my family stories.
 They were misplaced during a website migration years ago, and now I've found them.
 There are 22 in all and I will do my best to post one each week.
 If you've ever read the Author's Notes at the back of my novels, you will know that family memoirs and stories about my ancestors often make their way into the books - so if any incidents in these stories feel familiar, it's probably because they've been used in a novel.
 But which one?
+In DRAGON SPRINGS ROAD, Fox and Jialing watch a beautiful ghost dance across the roof top of the house across the street.
 Enjoy.

 T This is a story about one of our many-times great-grandfathers, when he was only a little boy and the favorite of his grandfather.
 Apart from this incident in his life, there is nothing special to distinguish this ancestor and we do not know his name.
 We simply refer to him as our ancestor who saw a ghost.

 He was undoubtedly an ancestor on our great-grandmother’s side of the family, for the story takes place in a huge estate, and it was her family that owned such a home in the countryside outside the city of Hengyang, in Hunan province.
 It was a residence of numerous courtyards, gardens and houses, with enough rooms to accommodate the families of all the sons of the family, as well as their household servants and the servant’s families.
 The residence had been the family seat for hundreds of years, and the older houses surrounding the grander of the gardens had beautiful names like “Scholars Retreat of Knowledge”, “Pavilion of Nine Pines”, “Where Small Streams Flow”, and “House of Eight Maples”.